GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 execution, whereby such closures are executed automatically if they occur with no bound variables.

-None of the built-in functions have closure values values marked for automatic execution.
+By default none of the built-in functions have closure values values marked for automatic execution.
+However this is dependent on a compile time option.
+When provided this option will make all the built in functions execute automatically and effectively results in a completely different dialect, which is not used in the examples provided by this document.

 The func command is provided to mark a normal closure as one for automatic execution.
 One closure created from another by substituting a